SaloCreative/alerts/README.md

+# DEPRECATED

+This package and repository is no longer supported or maintained.

 # Alert

 Alerts can be used in complete isolation but are designed to be used inside an alerts wrapper/provider to allow simplified state management.